 This is when you turn the pressure release valve/quick release valve to "open" or "venting" (depending on IP model) at the completion of the cooking cycle.
 This forces the steam to release from the Instant Pot quickly.

-When you hear the “beep/s” that the cooking cycle has been completed, immediately switch the pressure/steam release valve ( or quick release valve on IP Ultra) to “venting”.
-This forces all accumulated steam/pressure to release from the Instant Pot right away.
+When you hear the "beep/s" that the cooking cycle has been completed, immediately switch the pressure/steam release valve ( or quick release valve on IP Ultra) to "venting".
+This opens the vent and allows all accumulated steam/pressure to release from the Instant Pot right away.

 Use caution when switching the pressure release/quick release valve to venting.
 Use a pot holder or silicone glove to avoid burns and always keep your face/hands away from the steam release valve.